 A grade of incomplete is assigned by the instructor only under the following conditions:

-completion of any outstanding clinical hours.
-This date is no later than the end of the academic term that follows the term in which the grade of incomplete is assigned.
 These conditions must be conveyed to the Office of Student Information via email and approved by the Assistant Dean or her/his designee before the grade of incomplete is assigned.

 The grade of incomplete may be carried on the student’s transcript only until the end of the following term.
 Carrying this grade beyond that time holds severe implications of failure to progress to next term with delay in the student’s academic and clinical progression of an academic term or full academic year.
 Any extensions of work toward an incomplete past the end of the following academic term must be reviewed and approved by the Assistant Dean for Academic Affairs or the Associate Dean for Academic Programs.

 Any grade of incomplete for a clinical course which remains after the end of the academic term following the one in which it was assigned becomes a permanent incomplete grade designated by the mark F* on the student’s record.
 A permanent incomplete requires registering and retaking the entire clinical (theory or practice) course in its entirety to complete the degree for which the clinical course is required.
 The permanent grade of incomplete is not counted toward any other degree should the student elect a change or major or track.